soundasleep/railswiki/DEPLOY.md

-Deploying a RailsWiki parent site
+Deploying a Railswiki parent site
 =================================

 You can use whatever combination of technologies you'd like to deploy the final application,